dsillman2000/metadock/.metadock/templated_documents/repo_readme_template.md

     )
 }}

-Which will get compiled to look something like this, in a markdown file called `generated_documents/gitlab_mr__feature1.md`:
+By invoking the CLI with `metadock build`, our template is compiled to look something like this, in a markdown file called `generated_documents/gitlab_mr__feature1.md`:

 {{ blockquote(example_project.get("generated_documents").get("gitlab_mr__feature1.md")) }}